Bhagavad Geeta: Chapter 2, Verses 22–28

 avyaktādīni bhūtāni vyaktamadhyāni bhārata,

-We were unmanifest a hundred years ago, which means no one was able to perceive us at that time.
+We were unmanifest a hundred years ago, which means no one was capable of perceiving us at that time.
 Then we manifested temporarily to experience life.
 And with death, we unmanifest again to go back to where we came from.
 So there is no need to grieve.